 There are three Gulliver's theme parks in the UK – all designed especially for younger children.
-Offering 'big fun for little people', all three parks are geared towards children between the ages of two and 13.
+Offering 'big fun for little people', all three parks are geared towards children between the ages of 2 and 13.
 They feature a wealth of undercover attractions, soft-play areas, and thrilling rides.
 Gulliver's World, in Warrington, is home to the UK's oldest wooden rollercoaster – the Antelope.
 Choose from Gulliver's World, in Warrington, Cheshire, Gulliver's Land, in Milton Keynes, Buckinghamshire, and Gulliver's Kingdom, in Matlock Bath, Derbyshire.

 There are plenty of picnic spots, plus a huge outdoor adventure play fort and live action shows – fun for children, toddlers, and big kids.

 The only theme park in Scotland to boast five white-knuckle rollercoasters – The Tsunami, Tornado, Express, The Runaway Mine Train and The Big Apple – as well as more than 20 rides for children.
 There's also 10-pin bowling on site, along with pool and snooker, bingo, adventure golf, an indoor tropical rainforest complete with creepy crawlies, an amusement arcade, a soft-play area, regular car-boot sales and a hotel.

 Nestled in the New Forest, not far from the south coast, this is another British theme park that's ideal for younger adventurers.
 The home of the famous Peppa Pig World and a new 4D cinema, Paultons also has a raft of thrilling rides for braver adventurers to tackle.
 Choose from Magma, Edge, the Cobra, Kontiki, water rides and many more.